Frontend Testing Strategies That Actually Work in 2026

 - Treat flakiness as a production bug in the suite

 The traditional testing pyramid (lots of unit tests, fewer integration tests, fewer E2E tests) doesn’t map well to frontend development.
-I follow the “testing trophy” model:
+Of the frontend testing strategies I’ve tried across three very different codebases, the one that consistently wins is Kent C. Dodds’s “testing trophy” model:

 - Static Analysis (TypeScript + ESLint) — catches typos and type errors